 Under Duke Ping of Jin 晉平公 (r.
-558-532) Zhao Wu was appointed minister commander (qing 卿).
-In 545 Prince Jizi 季子 of Yanling 延陵 from the state of Wu 吳 visited Jin.
-He predicted that Zhao, Han and Wei would extinguish the Jin dynasty.
+558-532), Zhao Wu was appointed minister-commander (qing 卿).
+In 545, Prince Jizi 季子 of Yanling 延陵 from the state of Wu 吳 visited Jin.
+He predicted that Zhao, Han, and Wei would extinguish the Jin dynasty.
 When Zhao Wu died he was granted the posthumous title Zhao Wenzi 趙文子 "Viscount Wen of Zhao".
 His son was Zhao Jingshu 趙景叔 "Uncle Jing".
 During his life Yan Ying 晏嬰, a famous advisor of Duke Jing 齊景公 (r.
 547-490) of Qi 齊, visited Jin.
-While Yan Ying admitted that the rule of Qi would one day fell into the hands of the family Tian 田, Shu Xiang 叔向 (Yangshe Xi 羊舌肸) was well aware that the six ministers commander had ever greater influence on the government.
+While Yan Ying admitted that the rule of Qi would one day fell into the hands of the family Tian 田, Shu Xiang 叔向 (Yangshe Xi 羊舌肸) was well aware that the six ministers-commander had ever greater influence on the government of Jin.

 Jingshu's son was Zhao Yang 趙鞅 (Zhao Jianzi 趙簡子), who was given the posthumous title of Viscount Jian 趙簡子 (r.
 517-458).
 Viscount Jian compelled the regional lords to protect King Jing of Zhou 周敬王 (r.
 520-476) against his usurpatorious brother and escorted him back to the royal capital Luoyang 洛陽 (modern Luoyang, Henan).

 Viscount Jian fell ill and lost conscience for a couple of days.
-He was examined by the famous physician Bian Que 扁鵲 who said that once Duke Miu of Qin 秦繆公 (i.e. Duke Mu 秦穆公, r.
-659-621) was affected by a similar disease and during his coma dreamt of future events.
-The same happened to Viscount Jian, and he had a vision of the future of Jin and the system of regional states of the Zhou dynasty.
+He was examined by the famous physician Bian Que 扁鵲, who said that once Duke Miu of Qin 秦繆公 (i.e. Duke Mu 秦穆公, r.
+659-621) had been affected by a similar disease and during his coma dreamt of future events.
+The same happened to Viscount Jian, and he had a vision of the destitute future of Jin and the system of regional states of the Zhou dynasty.

 The diviner Gubu Ziqing 姑布子卿 announced that of all the Viscount's sons, only Wuxu 毋卹 would become a worthy, albeit he was only the son of a slave girl of the Di tribes.
 The Viscount thereupon hid a seal (baofu 寶符) on Mt.
 Changshan 常山 (Hengshan 恆山), and of all his sons only Wuxu was able to find it.
 Moreover, he had inspected the country of Dai 代 from the heights of Mt.
 Changshan and taxed it as a region worth being occupied.
 Viscount Jian named Wuxu thereupon his Heir Apparent.